the-frozones/dummtopia/README.md

 same as pc but you download dummtopia.py

 on linux you dont need to go to python.org at all, its pre-installed.

+# IMPORTANT: ALWAYS DOWNLOAD THIS REPOSITORY AS .ZIP SO YOU ALSO GET THE LOCALIZATIONS!